aanna0701/aanna0701/README.md

 💼  &nbsp;I`m working at SUPREMA AI as an AI researcher

-💡  &nbsp;I’m interested in face recognition, face anti-spoofing, domain generalization
+💡  &nbsp;&nbsp;I’m interested in face recognition, face anti-spoofing, domain generalization

 📬  &nbsp;How to reach me: aanna0701@gmail.com